 This typeface is designed to look like a flowing brush script with plenty of wet ink.
 It is available in two weights and works well for most scenarios.
 I personally love the upper-case ‘C’ which sets the tone for the rest of the letters.

 A mid-2020 font that needed a bit of a push over the line to make it work.
 Angular and sharp with overshoots and pointed serifs.

 The font is very easy to read on titles and menus and can be used for body copy at a pinch.
 It is certainly more readable than many other aggressive/horror-themed fonts.

-I designed this font around 2006 as a resource for the BASIN development tool and was inspired by the Harmonix font.
+I designed this font around 2006 as a resource for the BASIN development tool, inspired by the Harmonix font.

-This is one of the very few fonts where I did not create a proper lower case - they are just less bold versions of the caps.
-I consider upper-case only fonts a cheat but I’m going to let this one pass.
-This style is just very difficult to get a lower case out of.
+This font is one of the few where I did not create a proper lower case - they are just less bold versions of the caps.
+I consider upper-case only fonts a cheat, but I’m going to let this one pass.
+This style does not lend itself to lower-case at all.

 I created this font in 2018 as a tribute to the 80s game publisher Firebird.

 I’m sure the font used in their logo has been around for a long time but I’ve not been able to track down the exact one they used so once again this is a pretty liberal interpretation based on just those 8 letters.